 Finally, it's worth stating the obvious: experiencing sexual harassment at work is very isolating.
 If you can confide in a colleague or friend at work who you believe will keep your confidence, it may be a relief to simply unload what is happening to a trusted confidante.

 You never know — he or she may be able to help you think through your options in the context of the business, political, and cultural context in your job, and they may even be willing to raise the fact they believe there is a problem to HR or your manager.
-This doesn't mean you won’t have to have any difficult conversations yourself, but the first step may feel a bit easier if you know you have allies who have gone to bat for you.
+This doesn't mean you won’t have to have difficult conversations yourself, but the first step may feel a bit easier if you know you have allies who have gone to bat for you.

 It’s important that you keep a detailed record of every incident of harassment that you experience.
 Be sure to write down dates, names, locations, witnesses, and a detailed description of the offensive conduct, and save any inappropriate email or text communication you may receive from your harasser.
 This will be a record that you can refer to later during any internal investigations conducted by your HR department, or if you decide to pursue legal recourse in the future.

 In addition, you should be sure to compile your notes and allegations somewhere other than company property — i.e., if you’re being subjected to harassment via your company email account, you should forward them to your own personal email.
-As horrible as it is to say, some women in the past have faced retaliatory action for reporting having been harassed, including being dismissed (which is illegal, and definitely qualifies you for a law suit).
+As horrible as it is to say, some women in the past have faced retaliatory action for reporting having been harassed, including being dismissed (which is illegal, and definitely qualifies you for a lawsuit).
 It’s an extreme scenario, but it has happened — and if you’re fired, you won’t be allowed to retrieve any incriminating notes from your work computer to help your case.
 It’s best to be as prepared, and therefore as protected, as possible for any outcome.

+You already know the disturbing sexual harassment statistics out there, but do you know what your company does about them?
 If you choose to report the harassment, it will help you have an idea of what to expect if you first familiarize yourself with your company’s specific policy.
 Every company should have a set sexual harassment policy that tells employees what to do if they would like to file a sexual harassment claim.
 This policy and procedure should be available to you in an employee handbook, contract, or in another document easily accessible to you.
 It should tell you who to report to, what you will need to provide, and what you should do if appropriate steps are not taken.
 Follow the policy step-by-step.
 Note that you are not obligated to tell your manager any complaint you share with HR, or even that you’re consulting HR in the first place.
 If you truly feel that you can trust your manager, though, looping them into the situation may be useful as to you, as it can take some of the pressure off of dealing with workplace harassment and keeping up a pitch-perfect performance.

 Depending on your satisfaction with how well your company’s HR team and anti-harassment policy address your claim, you may want to consider pursuing legal action.
 As mentioned at the beginning of this article, getting a free consultation from a sexual harassment attorney can’t hurt, even before you approach HR.
 If you’ve already approached HR and feel that your claim was inadequately or inappropriately handled, though, you should definitely familiarize yourself with the legal rights and protections you’re owed.
 For example, in the case of a sexual harassment claim, it’s actually illegal for your employer to retaliate against you under Title VII.
 Illegal retaliation encompasses not only dismissal (including from at-will employers), but extends to things like demotions, cuts in hours or pay, and negative performance reviews, too.